pitt-crc/keystone-api/README.md

 Application settings are configurable as environmental variables.
 Available settings are listed below by category and use case.

-### Security and Networking
+### Security

 Improperly configuring these settings can introduce dangerous vulnerabilities and may damage your production deployment.
 Administrators should adhere to the following general guidelines:

 - Ensure your deployment is isolated behind a web proxy with proper HTTPS handling
 - Always define the `ALLOWED_HOSTS` list using a restrictive collection of domain patterns